Practiced Intelligence · 1985 → 2026

 Bought a G4 Tower and my first G4 PowerBook — which became the MacBook Pro mid-generation.
 OS X reveals the Unix soul that NeXT put there.
 Apache, MySQL, PHP — running natively on hardware that enterprise didn’t take seriously.
 Network admin by day, LAMP stack developer by night.
 The market catches on years later.
 By then I’ve been shipping from this stack since the G4 tower in the spare room.

-This is the pattern that repeats for thirty years: Apple’s platform advantages become obvious in hindsight.
+This is the pattern that repeats for forty years: Apple’s platform advantages become obvious in hindsight.
 Being there first isn’t luck — it’s paying attention to what the architecture implies before the marketing explains it.

 2008 – 2012